MehmetHuseyinDelipalta/MehmetHuseyinDelipalta/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on PHP Project
+- 🔭 I’m currently working on PHP & CodeIgniter Project
-- 🌱 I’m currently learning CodeIgniter
+- 🌱 I’m currently learning PHP & CodeIgniter
 - 📫 How to reach me: You can reach me through my Instagram and LinkedIn accounts.

 ## 📌 GitHub Stats and Contact